1and2papa/CTAssetsPickerController/README.md

 ## Features
 1. Picks multiple photos and videos across albums from user's library.
+2. Previews assets by long-press gesture.
-2. Filters assets for picking only photos or videos.
+3. Filters assets for picking only photos or videos.
-3. Filters assets or albums by their properties.
+4. Filters assets or albums by their properties.
-4. Achieves average 5x fps.
+5. Achieves average 5x fps.
-5. Conforms UIAccessibility Protocol.
+6. Conforms UIAccessibility Protocol.

 ## What's new